Duluth, Minnesota: Parks and recreation

-Duluth has numerous parks, including six parks on Lake Superior: Leif Erikson Park, which includes a lakeside rose garden; Brighton Beach Park; Canal Park, on Park Point; the Lakewalk (connecting Canal Park and Leif Erickson Park via the lakeshore); and Lafayette Park, on Park Point.
+Duluth has numerous parks, including six parks on Lake Superior: Leif Erikson Park, which includes a lakeside rose garden; Brighton Beach Park; Canal Park on Park Point; the Lakewalk (connecting Canal Park and Leif Erikson Park via the lakeshore); and Lafayette Park on Park Point.
 The Park Point Recreation Area near the end of Park Point has a community center, numerous pavilions, a swimming beach, sand volleyball court, picnic tables and grills, and a boat launch.
 Park Point Pine Forest, at the tip of Park Point, is popular for bird-watching in the spring and fall when shorebirds use the area as a resting point during their migration.
-A shipping schedule of ships entering the harbor is available as well as five live cams including a cam of the canal, the lift bridge, and the beach.
+A shipping schedule of ships entering the harbor is available, as well as five live cams including a cam of the canal, the lift bridge, and the beach.

 Other parks include historic Lester Park, one of Duluth's most popular parks.
 Just upstream from where Amity Creek joins the Lester River, a large, deep pool has formed that attracts cliff diving.
 Amity Creek is the site of The Seven Bridges Road, a four-mile section of Skyline Parkway where it follows Amity Creek from the top of the bluffs down to Lake Superior.
 The 400-foot drop has resulted in a long cascade of waterfalls.

 Duluth's other parks include Congdon Park, Hartley Park, Chester Park, Bayfront Festival Park, Cascade Park, Enger Park, Lincoln Park, Brewer Park, Fairmount Park, Indian Point Park, Magney–Snively Park, and Fond du Lac Park, as well as some small neighborhood parks and athletic fields.
-Lester Park, Congdon Park, Hartley Park, and Chester Park have trail systems, and three of these parks—all but Hartley—also have waterfalls, as does Lincoln Park.
+Lester Park, Congdon Park, Hartley Park, and Chester Park have trail systems, and three of these—all but Hartley—also have waterfalls, as does Lincoln Park.
 Hartley Park also has a nature center.
 Lester Park and Enger Park have public golf courses.
 Fairmount Park has the Lake Superior Zoo.
 Jay Cooke State Park is a Minnesota state park about 10 mi southwest of Duluth.
-The park is along the Saint Louis River and is one of Minnesota's ten most visited state parks.
+The park is along the Saint Louis River and is one of Minnesota's 10 most visited state parks.